MODFLOW-USGS/ModelingTools/ModelMuse/Installer/ModelMuse4_3/readme.txt

   FreeAndNil(FListHandle);

 This change fixes a memory leak.

+In GlContext.pas, locate the line
+  FGL.Close;
+at the end of procedure TGLContext.DestroyContext.
+Change it to if FGL <> nil then begin
+    FGL.Close;
+  end;

 Open and read the readme.txt file in the top level directory of GLScene.
 It directs you to a pdf on installing GLScene.
 Follow those instructions.